 - Other ecommerce sites have a significantly better price

-A suppressed Buy Box can be identified easily, because instead of the buttons to “Add to Cart” or “Buy Now”, it has a button labeled “See All Buying Options”.
+A suppressed Buy Box can be identified easily, because instead of the buttons to “Add to Cart” or “Buy Now”, the listing has a button labeled “See All Buying Options”.

-The shopper can click “See All Buying Options” to show all the prices and sellers for this product – the offer listing page.
-However, the main effect of removing the usual buttons is to deter buyers from making a purchase at all.
+The shopper can still click “See All Buying Options” to show all the prices and sellers for this product – the usual offer listing page.
+However, the main effect of removing the Buy Box is to deter buyers from making a purchase at all.
 Many shoppers will have a knee-jerk reaction that the product is not available, and return to the search results to find an alternative.

 This shows Amazon’s “Marketplace Fair Pricing Policy” in effect.
 This policy says:

 Amazon regularly monitors the prices of items on our marketplaces, including shipping costs, and compares them with other prices available to our customers.
 If we see pricing practices on a marketplace offer that harms customer trust, Amazon can remove the Buy Box, remove the offer, suspend the ship option, or, in serious or repeated cases, suspending or terminating selling privileges

 If you are eligible for the Buy Box, but the Buy Box is suppressed for a particular product, the first thing to look at is usually your price.

 The Buy Box is hugely important in determining a seller’s success on Amazon, but it is governed by computer algorithms – those mysterious, opaque systems that rule so much of our world today.
 No-one knows exactly how they work.
 Sometimes, not even the people who created them.

 So, not surprisingly, there are quite a few common myths around the Amazon Buy Box.